svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

 ## What plugins exist for the Sitecore CLI?

-Intrigued by the solution of Ronald that adding the Sitecore CLI plugin `Sitecore.DevEx.Extensibility.XMCloud` would solve the issue it made me wonder what plugins are available for the Sitecore CLI.
+Intrigued by plugin model of the Sitecore CLI made me wonder what other plugins are available for the Sitecore CLI.

 When you execute `sitecore plugin list` it just shows the locally installed plugins, I can see that in the `sitecore.json` file as well.